 For ragu we recommend an altered version of soffritto.
 It’s better to start with a fatty meat such as guanciale, before adding any vegetables to the pot.
 Cook the guanciale low and slow, allowing all the fat to cleanly melt off.

 Do not let the pot smoke, you want to do this very low and slow.
 Once almost all of the fat has melted, add the onion, carrot, celery, and some extra virgin olive oil.
 A mix of meat and fats will build a super strong foundation for the sauce and make it taste more round.

 A soffritto for soup is another great place to experiment.
 However, don’t overdo it.
 Soup, especially if its going to be pureed, has the ability to concentrate flavors.

 Choose two to three main veggies for the soffritto and then either cook the rest in a broth that’s used in the soup or add them diced into to the soup later.

 You May Also Like…

 If you make this soffritto, please leave a comment and give this recipe a rating!
-We love to hear from you and do respond to comments.
+We love to hear from you.
 And if you do make this recipe, don’t forget to tag us on Instagram and Facebook and use #EXAUoliveoil so we can repost!